zvs001/service-start/README.md

 App will exit if there at least on step is failed.
 Check all connections before starting server:

-You can create file for your services like `service-startup.ts`.
+You can create file for your services like `startup.ts`.
 Note that this file will be important automatically, so you don't need to import it.
 But you can create own separate files